 The wind therapy study website attracted the attention of the UTA Executive Director of Communications and Media Relations, Jeff Carlton.
-Mr. Carlton, Dr. Schuman, and the research team are currently developing a strategy to publicize Stay the Course's Wind Therapy program as well as the funded research project.
-Plans include a news story at the university level, as well as media coverage in the greater North Texas area.
+Mr. Carlton, Dr. Schuman, and the research team are currently developing a strategy to publicize One Tribe Foundation's Wind Therapy program as well as the funded research project.
+Plans include a news story at the University level, as well as media coverage in the greater North Texas area.